 In March of 2017 The Lab launched the Lab Fellows program.
 Funded in part by The Andrew W. Mellon Foundation, this virtual global residency program brings together exceptionally promising professionals (performers, producers, directors, writers, scholars, activists) from around the world who are working at the intersection of performance and politics, including practitioners of international affairs and performance.

 Faisal Abu Alhayjaa, the youngest of ten, was born in the Jenin Refugee Camp in Palestine.
-Faisal participated in UN summer camps when he was a child, which is where he was first introduced to theater.
-Faisal realized his passion for theater after watching the documentary Arna’s Children, directed by Juliano Mer-Khamis. … FULL BIO
+Faisal realized his passion for theater after watching the documentary Arna’s Children, directed by Juliano Mer-Khamis.
+When Juliano opened an acting school as part of the Freedom Theatre in Jenin Refugee Camp, Faisal became one of the first students to join. … FULL BIO

 Jumana Al-Yasiri was born in Damascus, Syria.
 She is the daughter of an Iraqi filmmaker and a Syrian-Palestinian actress.
 As a child, she enjoyed accompanying her mother to rehearsals; this is how she first learned that theater can bring understanding and answers to political and social issues, and that what happens on stage has the power to change the lives and perceptions of both the artist and audience. … FULL BIO